Cats Take 'If I Fits I Sits' Seriously, Even If The Space Is Just An Illusion

 If you've spent any time around cats, you've probably noticed that they love to curl up in small, cozy boxes.
 What you may not know is that they'll also go sit inside the two-dimensional outline of a square box on the floor.
 What's more, a new study has found that pet cats will also spontaneously sit inside an optical illusion that merely looks like a square.

-Believed to be the first of its kind, the study enlisted volunteers to observe cats in their homes, a strategy to avoid what's historically been the main impediment to studying feline cognition in the lab — cats' notoriously uncooperative nature.
+Believed to be the first of its kind, the study enlisted volunteers to observe cats in their homes, a strategy to avoid what has historically been the main impediment to studying feline cognition in the lab — cats' notoriously uncooperative nature.

 While there's lots of research on dog cognition, not many scientists have attempted to explore the inner world of cats.
 For example, no one knows exactly why cats seem compelled to sit inside small boxes.